-Green eggs and ham recipe
+Green eggs and ham activities for preschool

 We wanted to do green eggs and ham, but we don’t do a lot of artificial colors at Little Sprouts, so we found a way to make them without food coloring.
 I decided to make scrambled eggs.
 I took the milk I would be using to mix into the eggs and heated it in the pan with some green powder.

 Once the milk began to boil, I turned it off and let it sit for 30 minutes.
 It was kind of green, but I wanted more.
 A handful of spinach and the milk in the blender would have worked great too, but I was trying to use what I had on hand.
 I had a bag of frozen broccoli, so I tossed that in the blender with the infused milk and whirred it up.
 It turned out great.
 I mixed it into the eggs and scrambled them up.